If you love your sweets like me… then traveling around the world trying different treats is a must.

 We were put at a table opposite the bar and given menus.

-As Max was going to try his first Sacher Cake… I wanted to try something different so we could share the cakes.
+As Paul was going to try his first Sacher Cake… I wanted to try something different so we could share the cakes.

 And what sounded delicious was the Original Sacher Torte Fudge Cake.
 So this sounded interesting, with a dash of egg liqueur… and I had visions of a thick, rich chocolatey fudge cake.